 - Study on a course accredited by the British Psychological Society (BPS).

-- Cover topics such as psychology applied to legal and investigative processes, forensic risk assessment, offending behaviour interventions, mental health and offending, and personality disorders.
+- Cover topics such as psychology applied to investigative and legal processes, forensic risk assessment, offending behaviour interventions, research methods, and assessment and interventions for personality disorders.

 - Study at a university ranked 9th in the UK for psychology, according to the 2019 QS World University Rankings.

 - Learn when it suits you through our choice of full-time or part-time study.